Intro Block Section Instruction

 Required Items (Academics)

-• A grade point average of 3.0 in 12 undergraduate hours in psychology or a related field are required perquisites.
+- A grade point average of 3.0 in 12 undergraduate hours in psychology or a related field are required prerequisites.
 Some leveling courses may be required.

 International students are recommended to have a score of 250 on the computer version of TOEFL, a score of 5 on the TWE, and a score of 50 on the TSE.
 Official copies from the national testing center must be sent directly to HSU Graduate Studies.